abnvlf/aiden/README.md

 ![image](.github/aiden.png)

-Multitask operating system with x86_64 ASM
+Multitask operating system with x86_64 ASM.

 ## Requirements

-Minimum specification for Aiden kernel is:
+The minimum specification for the Aiden kernel is:
-- 2 kib of memory
+- 2 KiB of memory

 ## Running and Compile